 Every effort is used in maintaining the confidentiality of students attending the Method Schools.
 Parents must give permission before a student’s name or image can be displayed in a public manner.
 Student files are accessible only to employees of Method Schools who have an interest in the education of its students.
-These questions were asked at the time of enrollment.
-Please check with an Enrollment Specialist to verify all permissions.

 Learning Coaches and students should be careful not to share their online curriculum username and password with any unauthorized individuals.
-In any case, where a parent or teacher believes the security of the online curriculum has been compromised, the parent should use the tools provided in the online curriculum to change their username and password.
+In any case, where a parent or teacher believes the security of the online curriculum has been compromised the parent should use the tools provided in the online curriculum to change their username and password.
 In addition, parents are advised to avoid using personal information in emails.
 For example, using a student’s first initial is preferred to use a student’s first name.

 In signing the independent study master agreement upon enrollment, the student agrees to the following: